min69u/Reforestation/README.md

-## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.
+## I dreamed about drowning in an ocean made out of orange soda last night.
+It took me a while to work out it was just a Fanta sea.